top of page

 Anita Byant Protest in Chicago, 1977 (Source: Queer Music Hertiage)

-Following Anita Bryant's success in 1977, Senator John Briggs of California introduced a bill to fire teachers who publicly engaged in or promoted homosexuality.
-Anita Bryant supported the bill and used the same homophobic language as the Save Our Children organization to compel voters to vote in its favor.
+Following Anita Bryant's success in 1977, Senator John Briggs of California introduced a bill to fire teachers who "publicly engaged in or promoted homosexuality."
+Anita Bryant supported the bill, regurgitating the same homophobic rhetoric that the Save Our Children organization used to compel voters.

 On November 7th, 1978, California’s Prop 6 was defeated by over a million votes.
-This was a huge win and milestone for the fight for gay rights.
-The Briggs Initiative was the first anti-gay ballot measure to not be passed by voters.
+This was a huge win and a milestone in the fight for gay rights.
+The Briggs Initiative was the first anti-gay ballot measure not to be passed by voters.

 The Downfall of Anita Bryant

-Although some supported Anita Bryant, backlash from her homophobic crusade caused her to lose sponsorships and work.
+Although some supported Anita Bryant, backlash from her homophobic crusade and her affiliation with the failed Briggs Initiative caused her to lose sponsorships and work.
 After the special election in 1977, Anita's husband, Bob Green, claimed her show business was down 70%.
 She also could not get a record deal for her new song, "There's Nothing Like the Love Between a Woman and a Man."

 By 1980, Anita Bryant's image fell even farther from grace, even among her own crowd.
 The Florida Citrus Commission decided not to renew their contract with Anita, dropping her after 12 years as the spokeswoman.
 During the same year, she divorced her husband.
 The divorce caused uproar among Christian groups that once supported her.
 They viewed it as going against the family values she preached.
 Anita later went on to write a book and open a theater.